 – Crown Woods College, Eltham; Book Week visit, years 7/8

-Watch me here:
+Watch me in 60 seconds here:

 I work with all age groups, including adults and those with special needs.
 I often use multi sensory props.

 Some of the programmes I offer for EYFS, KS1,2,3 and special needs.
 To find out more about my general repertoire, please contact me.

 Join in and help tell the story!
 Lively, funny and inspiring tales from many cultures and countries.
 Lots of music, singing and acting!
 I also take special commissions.

 There was fantastic feedback from all age groups and practitioners.
 All the children were engaged and were enthralled by you – even the under-twos wanted it to carry on!